lrgc01/docker-image_portfolio/docker.build/node/README.md

 ## Simple Node.js from *node* built over a openssh-server

-This image was built on top of lrgc01/ssh-stretch_slim, or debian:stretch-slim plus an openssh-server.
+This image was built on top of lrgc01/ssh-debian_slim, or debian:debian-slim plus an openssh-server.

 Nothing really new.
 Just a copy of [https://github.com/nodejs/docker-node](https://github.com/nodejs/docker-node) plus some small changes.
 These changes include a new user named "jenkins/10002" to match the one in other containers that are planned to work together (link) and the ssh server explained above.
+Another change in the Dockerfile is the CMD that is based on a new script.

 The goal is to create an sshd server with Node.js commands to be used by another server from the same container set like Jenkins service from a docker-compose, for example.